Skip to Content

 How beautiful are the views from up here!
 Photo credit: Coromandel Zipline Tours

-Zip through the forests on this exhilarating ziplining tour which includes access to eight ziplines spanning a total of 2300 feet!
-As you speed through the treetops, keep your eyes peeled for the fantastic views of native forest and fast-moving streams.
+Soar through the forests on an exhilarating ziplining tour with Coromandel Zipline Tours.
+Their park has access to eight ziplines and their longest is 200 meters (656 feet)!
+As you speed through the treetops, keep your eyes peeled for the fantastic views of native forests and fast-moving streams.

 This is one of the top ziplining tours in NZ and it’s located in Driving Creek, a 5-minute drive from Coromandel town.
 It’s in the heart of the Peninsula, which was once a rich gold mining area as well as a kauri logging farm.
 Today, it is a lush native forest thanks to a regeneration program that saw hundreds of kauri trees planted.
 The forest here is also a habitat for the elusive kiwi.

 All safety equipment is included, and your experienced guide will be on hand to show you the ropes (literally) along the course.
-This particular tour is 2.5 hours in length and costs $131 NZD per person.
+This zipline excursion is 2.5 hours in length and costs $137 NZD per person.

 9. Driving Creek Railway Explorer